mediconsol/plantstagram-tales-unfold/README.md

-# 🌱 Plantstagram Tales Unfold
+# 🌱 Plantgram Tales Unfold

 A beautiful social media platform for plant lovers to share their daily plant stories and connect with fellow plant enthusiasts.